Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Knowledge-based AI and Earth observation

 Other forms of knowledge that ML approaches can use include constraints, as considered in constraint-based data mining~\cite{Dzeroskietal2010}.
-Rules can be hard or soft, and can (in predictive modelling) impose preferences on the predictive power, form (language constraints), or size of the learned models.
-Constraints on clustering can specify that specific data points should belong to the same cluster (or different ones) and indicate the number and size of groups.
+Rules can be hard or soft and can (in predictive modelling) impose preferences on the predictive power, form (language constraints), or size of the learned models.
+Constraints on clustering can, for example, specify that specific data points should belong to the same cluster.

 Last but not least, explanation and the use of existing domain knowledge play a prominent role in computational scientific discovery~\cite{DzeroskiandTodorovski2007}, which includes the topic of automated modelling of dynamical systems in science and engineering.
 Approaches such as process-based modelling, exemplified by the tool ProBMoT~\cite{Simidjievskietal2020}, integrate data-driven and knowledge-driven approaches into modelling, where ontological domain knowledge in the form of templates can be used as model parts.
-Thus, understandable models can be obtained, which can not only simulate the behaviour of the modelled system, but also explain its structure in terms of the processes involved.
-Up-to-date land use data from EO would greatly help in the design of effective models.